V. K. Singh: Early life and education

-Singh was born on 10 May 1950 in a Rajput Family to Captain (later Colonel) Jagat Singh, an officer then serving in the 14th battalion the Rajput Regiment of the Indian Army, (Note: V K Singh was born on May 10, 1951 (or, according to some - erroneous - Army records, 1950).
+Singh was born on 10 May 1951 in a Rajput Family to Captain (later Colonel) Jagat Singh, an officer then serving in the 14th battalion the Rajput Regiment of the Indian Army, (Note: V K Singh was born on May 10, 1951 (or, according to some - erroneous - Army records, 1950).
 While his grandfather was a Junior Commissioned Officer, his father was a colonel in the Indian Army.) and Krishna Kumari, at the Military Hospital at Pune.
-He was born into the Tomar(tanwar) clan of Rajputs, (Note: Pride, tradition and the shortage of other local work opportunities continue to send Bapora’s Rajputs year after year to the Army’s recruitment camps (called bharti, enrollment) in neighbouring towns or states.
+He was born into the Tomar (tanwar) clan of Rajputs, (Note: Pride, tradition and the shortage of other local work opportunities continue to send Bapora’s Rajputs year after year to the Army’s recruitment camps (called bharti, enrollment) in neighbouring towns or states.
 Many who are enrolled enter the Rajput Regiment, as did Gen. Singh.) with roots in the Bapora village in the Bhiwani district of Haryana.
 His paternal grandfather, Daffadar Mukhram Singh, served with the 3rd Cavalry.
 All five brothers of his father served in the Army, either joining the 1st Horse (Skinner's Horse) or the 7th Rajput Regiment.
 His maternal grandfather, Subedar Shimbu Singh, also served in the Army and hailed from the Bohra Kalan village in the Gurgaon district.
 His village had been founded by the Rajput rulers and frequently involved in fighting with the Mughal and has produced many warriors.
 He was inspired by men who served the Army from the British times.

-Singh's mother was diagnosed with terminal cancer and died in 1952.
-He was raised by his maternal grandparents before his father remarried and he went to live with them for a few years.
-At the age of 8, he enrolled at the Birla Public School, a boarding school in Pilani, Rajasthan.
-He joined the National Cadet Corps during his schooling and served in all three wings.